Effects of Exposure to Agent Orange

-- Parkinson’s disease: A progressive disorder of the nervous system that affects muscle movement—and often worsens over time.
-The nervous system is the network of nerves and fibers that send messages between the brain and spinal cord and other areas of the body.
+- Parkinson’s disease: A progressive nervous system disorder that affects muscle movement and often worsens over time.
+The nervous system is the network of nerves and fibers that send messages between the brain, spinal cord, and other body areas.

-- Porphyria cutanea tarda: A rare illness that can make the liver stop working the way it should.
+- Porphyria cutanea tarda: A rare illness that can make the liver stop working as it should.
 It can also cause the skin to thin and blister when exposed to the sun.
-Under our rating regulations, this condition must be at least 10% disabling within 1 year of herbicide exposure.
+Under our rating regulations, this condition must be at least 10% disabling within one year of herbicide exposure.

-If you have been diagnosed with any of these conditions and served in US military during specified timeframes and in specific places (detailed below), you should check out whether you are entitled to disability benefits from the VA.
+If you have been diagnosed with any of these conditions and served in the U.S. military during specified timeframes and in specific places (detailed below), you should check whether you are entitled to disability benefits from the VA.

 Am I eligible for VA disability benefits based on exposure to Agent Orange?

-The scope of presumed exposure to Agent Orange has recently been expanded under the Blue Water Navy Vietnam Veterans Act of 2019 to also include those who served on naval ships off the coast of these conflict areas too.
+The scope of presumed exposure to Agent Orange has recently been expanded under the Blue Water Navy Vietnam Veterans Act of 2019 to include those who served on naval ships off the coast of these conflict areas.
 Even if you have previously been denied disability benefits relating to Agent Orange exposure, you may now be able to have your claim reconsidered.

-The current parameters of service time and locations for presumed exposure and presumed service-connection of Agent Orange health effects is as follows:
+The current parameters of service time and locations for presumed exposure and presumed service-connection of Agent Orange health effects are as follows: